Leamington Spa fly issues

 Incident reporting

 You can continue to report any fly issues, odour or noise linked to Environment Agency permitted sites to the 24-hour Environment Agency incident hotline on 0800 80 70 60.
 Your reports help the Environment Agency to investigate whether there have been permit breaches and assess the impact of any amenity issue.
+We will share incident report details with WDC to enable us to respond in the most effective manner.
 We also recommend that you complain to the operator of the permitted site.

 We will continue to investigate all reports received and encourage you to provide as much detail as possible - for example, the approximate number of flies that are impacting you and any photographs.